clsa123/Disaster-Response-Pipelines/README.md

 ## Motivation

-The goal of this project is to build a machine learning pipeline and productionize the model by leverage data engineering and machine learning skills.
+The goal of this project is to build a machine learning pipeline and productionize the model by leveraging data engineering and machine learning skills.

 ## Description